-A business must have a Sightseeing Bus license if it arranges for the operation of one or more motor vehicles which seats eight or more passengers each, operating for hire either to bring passengers from a fixed point in the City of New York to a place(s) of interest or amusement OR engaged in exclusive use for a specific or special trip or excursion from a starting point within New York City.
+You must have a Sightseeing Bus license to operate a vehicle that carries eight or more paying passengers to places of interest or amusement or for a specific or special trip from a starting point within New York City.

-This description is only a general explanation of which businesses need to have a Sightseeing Bus license.
+This description is only a general explanation of who must have a Sightseeing Bus license.

 - Basic License Application

 - Roster of Sightseeing Buses and Request for Inspection

 - Copy of New York State Department of Transportation or New York State Department of Motor Vehicles Inspection Certificate for Each Bus Listed on Roster

 - Copy of Current State Department of Motor Vehicles Registration for Each Bus Listed on Roster

 - Rate Schedule